List of UAAP Final Four results

-The University Athletic Association of the Philippines (UAAP) men's basketball Final Four is the postseason of the men's tournament of the UAAP Basketball Championship.
+The UAAP Final Four is the postseason of the men's tournament of the UAAP basketball championships of the University Athletic Association of the Philippines (UAAP).
 Other divisions of UAAP basketball, the women's and juniors', also have their own versions of the Final Four.

 Since the UAAP is not a home-and-away league, the position of season host rotates among member universities, and the host pays for the arena rental and other facilities.
-Most Final Four games are held at the Araneta Coliseum in Quezon City, the Philippines' largest indoor arena.
-Other venues were the Cuneta Astrodome in Pasay, Blue Eagle Gym in Quezon City, Ninoy Aquino Stadium in Manila, and the PhilSports Arena in Pasig.
-Since 2012, several Final Four and championship games are now also played at the Mall of Asia Arena.
+In previous decades, the common venues for the league's playoffs stages were the Cuneta Astrodome in Pasay, Blue Eagle Gym in Quezon City, Ninoy Aquino Stadium in Manila, and the PhilSports Arena in Pasig.
+Since 2012, all playoff games (including seed-determining matches, semifinals and championship series) are now played at the Araneta Coliseum and the Mall of Asia Arena.

 The league uses a modified Shaughnessy playoff system: the top four teams enter the playoffs, while the top two seeds are given the "twice-to-beat" advantage.
 This advantage for the No. 1 and No. 2 seeds is that for them to be eliminated in the semifinals, they have to be beaten twice by the No. 4 and No. 3 seeds respectively; however, they need to win only once to advance.
 The winners in the semifinals dispute the championship trophy in a best-of-three series.